 #8 Experiment with your mixtures

-When you have two different colours, mixing them thoroughly produces a solid third colour. (i.e. If you mix blue and yellow, you get green).
+When you have two different colors, mixing them thoroughly produces a solid third color. (i.e. If you mix blue and yellow, you get green).

 #9 Don’t mix substances!

 Never dilute traditional oil paint using water or mix it with water-soluble paint, such as acrylics – they are not compatible with one another and will not mix well.
 However, you can use acrylic as an underpainting or imprimatura of your oil painting, and other layers after that as well, as long as they are all done before any oil color application.
 Remember, the acrylic must be completely dry before you use oil paint on top of it.
 When changing your oil paint’s consistency, use mineral spirits and oils that are specifically made for it like linseed oil, walnut oil, poppy oil, gamsol, and turpentine.

 Oil paints are composed of fat, while acrylic, gouache, and watercolor paints are water-soluble.
 The general principle when painting with layers is this: fatter layers must always be on top of the leaner (or thinner) ones.
 This is due to the drying process of having multiple layers – the first and thinner layers dry faster than the fatter and top ones.
 The higher the oil content of a paint is, the more flexible it will be while also allowing for better paint adhesion as the layers progress.
 With each top layer being fatter than the last, future peeling and cracking can be avoided.
 In other words, oil paints should always be your outermost or topmost layer, while acrylics are for underpainting.

 #11 Use mediums and diluents gradually